-The post season betting is no different than standard baseball betting, and while the stakes might be higher for some, they don’t have to be.
+MLB postseason betting is no different than standard MLB betting during the regular season, and while the stakes might be higher for some, they don’t have to be.
 You can bet as much or as little as you please, and the options are virtually endless.
 So brush up and batter up!

 Is It Legal To Bet On The World Series?

 Yes, it is.
 There are no US sports betting laws that make it a crime to bet on any professional baseball games.
 Many states now have state-regulated sportsbooks, but access is limited.

 Outside of the states with legal sports betting, multiple international bookmakers will accept residents of most or all 50 states.
 These providers operate legally outside of US jurisdiction and are subject to regulatory oversight within the regions in which they do business.